 Finding the Open Interest in the StockEdge application is really easy.
 Just tap on the ‘stocks’ button from the home tab.
 Type the name of the stock in the search bar (remember the stock has to be listed in the Future and Options segment) and check its OI.

-There are also much more exciting features available in the StockEdge application.
-From learning about the stock market to invest in stocks, this application accomplishes each and every requirement related to the market.
+There are also much more exciting features available in the StockEdge app.
+From learning about the stock market to invest in stocks, this app accomplishes each and every requirement related to the market.